 If you run an online e-commerce store then you probably know how important your conversion rate is.

 Your conversion rate can be the difference between making no money and making a lot of money.

-You can get all the traffic you want but if your website doesn’t convert well, nobody is going to buy your products.
+You can get all the traffic you want from cannabis marketing but if your website doesn’t convert well, nobody is going to buy your products.

 But lucky for you, I am going to show you some great ways to increase your conversion rate and get more orders and fewer bounces.